fabiospampinato/vscode-debug-launcher/README.md

 This extension will generate a launch configuration for you, unless you explicitly provide one, via one of its included launch configurations [providers](https://github.com/fabiospampinato/vscode-debug-launcher/tree/master/src/providers).

-There's currently built-in support for Node.js projects/files and VSCode extensions.
+There's currently built-in support for Node.js projects/files, Python files and VSCode extensions.
 Support for other types of projects/files can be added easily, PRs are welcome.

 ## Install